Yeadon Way, Blackpool Bridge Repairs

 The key improvements include:

-• Road stability: The original road has been replaced and resurfaced at the weak points, and concrete columns and a reinforced earth wall have been installed underneath the road to strengthen the structure.
+• Improvements to Road stability – With the original road replaced and resurfaced at weak points.
+Concrete columns and a reinforced earth wall installed underneath the road to strengthen the structure.

-• As this is a key route in and out of Blackpool, the road has been given a welcome makeover which has included the removal of overgrown vegetation and the installation of modern safety barriers.
+• As this is a key route in and out of Blackpool, the road got a welcome makeover.
+Included the removal of overgrown vegetation and the installation of modern safety barriers.

-The project was funded through a £2.3m grant awarded by the National Productivity Investment Fund, alongside a contribution from Blackpool Council’s highways maintenance fund.
+A £2.3m grant awarded by the National Productivity Investment Fund paid for the works.
+Plus a contribution from Blackpool Council’s highways maintenance fund.

 Previous Yeadon Way Works

-In 2015, a £3.6m programme of works was completed on Yeadon Way.
+A £3.6m programme of works completed in 2015 on Yeadon Way.
 This was to replace the section between St Anne’s Road and Hawes Side Lane.
 At the time, the council pledged to continue to seek funding to carry out further necessary works.

 Roadworks in progress at Yeadon Way in 2015.
 Blackpool Bridge Repairs